- Mark Schipper

 The transplanting of the Sooners and Longhorns to the SEC also may touch off another nerve-racking round of conference realignments after almost a decade of relative peace.
 Whether the national scramble into more lucrative television alliances will spiral into a full-scale revolution will take longer to tell, but the conditions for revolution will remain ripe into the foreseeable future.

-This, at its heart, is a story about the power of fear, which can overpower the sense of reason and cause men, even the bright and dependable ones, to act irrationally.
+This, at its heart, is a story about the power of fear, which can overmaster the sense of reason and cause men, even the bright and dependable ones, to behave unpredictably.
 More precisely, this is about the birth of fear in college football, which has shifted along a one-hundred-eighty degree axis from a fear of television's unique power to undermine the game, to a more-intense fear of missing out on the wealth television provides major-football playing universities.
-Ironically, it would end up being the revenue streams that worked into the sport like water into concrete, weakening the structure until it finally cracked across the entire facade.
+Ironically, it would end up being the revenue streams, and not the loss of them, that worked into the sport like water into concrete, weakening the structure until it finally cracked across the entire facade.

 Television has been both the philosophical underwriter and filthy-rich financier behind every major change in modern college football.
 This loaded relationship, what author Keith Dunnavant called The Fifty Year Seduction in his book of the same title, goes back to 1951 and the National Collegiate Athletic Association’s brazen TV power grab.
 That successful coup, which stripped from individual schools the right to sign television deals, placing the power instead into the hands of the NCAA to control in perpetuity, changed college football forever.
-Incredibly, the job was carried off at the lowest moment in the organization’s history, like the Soviet Union being handed West-Berlin the day before the first sledgehammer smashed into the Berlin Wall.
+Incredibly, the job was carried off at the lowest moment in the organization’s history, like being gifted a winning lottery ticket the day before the bank was set to begin foreclosure proceedings.

-But after hitting rock bottom as a centralized authority, and retiring from the field to consider a new approach, the NCAA had the television crisis land on its desk out of the clear blue sky.
-Over several chaotic months the crisis became a high-stakes showdown over the future of college football.
-To the astonishment of many the NCAA would win the standoff with little more than a flinty-eyed bluff, as Dunnavant called it, consequently transforming the association from a hands-off advisory body into a behemoth bureaucracy and enforcement agency.
-The power over television rights gave the NCAA the authority the Sanity Code had not.
+But after hitting rock bottom and retiring from the field to consider a new approach, the NCAA had the television crisis land on its desk out of the clear blue sky.
+Over several chaotic months the crisis turned into a high-stakes showdown over the future of college football.
+To the astonishment of many the NCAA would win the standoff with little more than a flinty-eyed bluff, as Dunnavant expressed it, consequently transforming the association from a hands-off advisory body into an unwieldy bureaucracy and slipshod enforcement agency.
+The power over television rights and revenue gave the NCAA the authority the Sanity Code had not.

-Knowing today how welded together college football and television are, it borders on the surreal to discover in 1951 there was a fear of television that triggered a stampede amongst schools to escape it.
+Knowing today how welded together college football and television are, it borders on the surreal to discover in 1951 that it was a fear of television that had triggered the first stampede.
 After several years of what turned out to be a temporary dip in game attendance, a widespread panic about television’s role set the herd in motion.
-In a state of general confusion about the new picture box glowing in the corner of the living room, the NCAA's schools voluntarily signed away a right to Home Rule they’d enjoyed since the association was founded in 1905.
+In a state of general bewilderment about the new picture box glowing in the corner of the living room, the NCAA's schools voluntarily signed away a right to Home Rule, or institutional control, that they’d enjoyed since the association was founded in 1905.

-But the agreement turned out to be the most violent direction change in the history of collegiate athletics to that point.
-At its inception forty-six-years earlier the association had been designated a debating and advisory body, with absolutely no legislative or enforcement function in collegiate athletics.
-And that was how it worked right up until the implementation and immediate failure of the Sanity Code, when it reverted back to Home Rule.
+But the agreement turned out to be the most violent direction change in the history of collegiate athletics.
+At its inception forty-six-years earlier the association had been designated a debating and advisory body, with absolutely no legislative or enforcement function at all.
+And that was how it had worked, with schools debating issues and the NCAA issuing non-binding recommendations, right up until the implementation and failure of the Sanity Code.
 The schools and conferences determined how they would do business amongst themselves.
 After nearly half-a-century on the sideline, the NCAA suddenly was on the verge of taking over by way of a football-TV coup.

 “There was almost a sense of panic about the process,” said Pittsburgh athletic director and former Pac-8 chairman Tom Hamilton many years after the fact.

-But there were several problems with the direction the NCAA was headed on TV, including the fact that no one had any idea why attendance had dipped in the first place, or any real reason to scapegoat television.
-Two other obstacles to the plan could be found in the universities of Pennsylvania and Notre Dame, who were comfortable with television and in the process of re-upping contracts they had negotiated for the '51 season.
+But there were several problems with the direction the NCAA was headed, including the fact that no one had any idea why attendance had dipped in the first place, or any real reason to scapegoat television.
+Two other obstacles to the plan could be found in the universities of Pennsylvania and Notre Dame, who were comfortable with television and who were both in the process of re-upping contracts they had negotiated for the '51 season.

-According to Walter Byers, the first executive director of the newly powerful NCAA, and the man who negotiated TV contracts for the next thirty years, the membership was upset that Penn and Notre Dame had their own deals.
-The anxiety came from the belief the big schools would profit from TV at the expense of smaller ones, shouldering them off the map as they grew larger, and that the stadium gate, which at that time paid for everything, would disappear.
+According to Walter Byers, the first executive director of the NCAA, and the man who negotiated TV contracts for the next thirty years, the membership was upset that Penn and Notre Dame had their own TV deals.
+The anxiety and anger came from the belief the big-brand schools would profit from TV at the expense of smaller ones, shouldering them off the map as they grew larger, and that the stadium gate, which at that time paid for everything, would disappear for everyone.

-The fear of major-football schools dominating smaller ones proved legitimate, but that likely was inevitable under any set of rules.
+The fear of major-football schools dominating smaller ones proved legitimate, but that was inevitable under any set of rules.
 On the other hand it is hard to imagine a group of highly-educated people being more wrong than colleges were about television undercutting their football revenue.
 What they failed to forecast was how TV could be made to pay for all those lost tickets, far beyond any fifty stadium gates, should people stop going to the games.
-They also failed to imagine how television, in the way it showcased the immense pageantry and exciting atmosphere of college games, would grow the audience for college football by tens of millions of people who had never set foot on a college campus.
+But they also failed to imagine how television, in the brilliant way it showcased the immense pageantry and exciting atmosphere of college games, would grow the audience for college football by tens of millions of people who had never set foot on a college campus.
+Broadcast television would end up increasing in-person stadium attendance as legions of fans made autumn pilgrimages to experience what they had first seen on TV.

-Francis Murray was Penn’s athletic director when the crisis came.
-He had been a star halfback in the Quakers’ Dream Backfield of the 1930s and was a popular administrator in his new position.
-Murray, who had been stunned by what he heard from his colleagues at the 1951 convention, decided to address the assembly after TV doomsayers had laid out their dark vision for the future.
+Francis Murray was Penn’s athletic director at the time the crisis came.
+He had been a great running back in the Quakers’ Dream Backfield of the 1930s and made himself into a popular administrator at his alma mater.
+Murray, who had been stunned by what he heard from his colleagues at the 1951 convention, decided to address the assembly after the TV doomsayers had laid out their apocalyptic vision for the sport's future.

-Murray accused the association of being shortsighted about TV and stated his belief that the new broadcast form could be the sport's major ally.
-Murray went further, claiming anti-trust issues could be in play with the NCAA, an advisory body without any legislative power, suddenly stepping in to strip away an individual school’s right to sell its own football product.
+Murray accused the association of being shortsighted about TV.
+He believed that the new broadcast medium could be, and would be, the sport's major ally.
+Murray went even further, claiming anti-trust issues could be in play with the NCAA, an advisory body without any legislative power, suddenly stepping in to strip away an individual school’s right to sell its own football product.
 Penn, Murray made clear, was not on board with the so-called TV experiment.

 The Quakers in 1951 were a quality football program.
-As the Ivy League schools faded into football history, Penn not only sold out 60,000 seat Franklin Field in Philadelphia, they'd televised their home schedule for almost a decade, first on DuMont, then ABC.
+As the Ivy League royalty that had created the sport faded from relevance, Penn not only sold out 60,000 seat Franklin Field in Philadelphia, they had televised their entire home schedule for almost a decade, first on DuMont, then ABC.
 Penn was dominating Ivy competition at a time when the rest of its membership was stepping back from major football, running up a 45-6-3 record against their traditional rivals and winning three conference championships in the 1940s.
-The Quakers were abused in public by their blue-blooded brothers at Yale, Harvard, and Princeton, who accused Penn of being middle-class and football obsessed.
+The Quakers were abused in public by their blue-blooded brothers at Yale, Harvard, and Princeton, who accused Penn of being part of the money-grubbing middle-class and football obsessed.

 “Yale considered Penn part of the great unwashed.
 They thought they were too good for us,” said Jerry Ford, who served as athletic director after Murray retired.

-Penn split its TV money with every opponent and used the rest to cover capital projects.
-The school owed money on the Palestra, their basketball arena, and had many other bills, both athletic and academic, the football program had been tapped to cover.
-Penn was all-in on television and ignored the NCAA’s ban both for practical reasons and on a strongly felt principle.
+Penn split its TV money with every opponent and used the rest to cover capital projects on campus.
+The school owed money on the Palestra, her basketball arena, and had many other bills, both athletic and academic, that the football program had been tapped to cover.
+Penn was all-in on television and ignored the NCAA’s ban both out of necessity and on a strongly felt principle.

 “They were seizing our property rights,” Murray said.
 “It was un-American what they were trying to do, and I wasn’t about to take it lying down.”

 Harold Stassen was Penn’s President.
-He had been one of the youngest governors in the history of the country in Minnesota and openly aspired to be president one day.
+Stassen had been one of the youngest governors in the history of the country in Minnesota and openly aspired to be president.
 He hired Murray to run the athletic department and fully backed him in his television stand.

 “Central control is a kind of disease which slips into the minds of men around the world.
 But it is not the American approach to problems,” Stassen told media.